 « Considering the many controversies in marketing, using features like Wooclap’s closed questions, word clouds, and ranking of proposals has been very educational.
 Through the variety of answers, students could see the value of the heterogeneity of opinions in real-time!
 Seeing diverging opinions about the use of big data, social listening, or greenwashing shows the complexity of the decisions marketing managers have to make. »

-For Sébastien Lebbe, Wooclap’s co-founder, « Working with an institution like the EmLyon proves that the use of Wooclap can also meet the challenges of colleges in terms of pedagogical innovation and digitalisation.
+For Sébastien Lebbe, Wooclap’s CEO, « Working with an institution like the EmLyon proves that the use of Wooclap can also meet the challenges of colleges in terms of pedagogical innovation and digitalisation.
 We have in the past partnered with universities who first saw in Wooclap the potential of establishing a dialogue between professors and students, even in classes with large audiences.
 The pedagogical partnership we have just established with the EmLyon is only just beginning. »